 1. Should I choose shared hosting or cloud hosting for a new site?

-If you’re just starting out, shared hosting is cost-effective.
+If you’re just starting, shared hosting is cost-effective.
 Go with cloud hosting if you expect rapid growth or higher traffic.

 2. How much traffic can shared hosting handle?